apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

 </tr>
 <tr>
   <td> parser </td>
-  <td> The parser used to parse HDFS records if the format is 'binary'.
+  <td> The parser used to parse HDFS objects if the format is 'binary'.
 Use 'hive- parser' for data deserialized by a Hive Serde (AsterixDB can understand deserialized Hive objects) or a fully qualified class name of user- implemented parser that implements the interface org.apache.asterix.external.input.InputParser. </td>
 </tr>
 <tr>
   <td> hive-serde </td>
-  <td> The Hive serde is used to deserialize HDFS records if format is binary and the parser is hive-parser.
+  <td> The Hive serde is used to deserialize HDFS objects if format is binary and the parser is hive-parser.
 Use a fully qualified name of a class implementation of org.apache.hadoop.hive.serde2.SerDe. </td>
 </tr>
 <tr>
   <td> local-socket-path </td>